emehmeshachojong/devops-fully-automated/README.md

 ## Finally observe the whole flow and understand the integrations :)
 ## Happy learning, everyone!! 😊 😊
 # change
-# Jesus Christ is Lord
+# Jesus Christ is Lord.